 Block New Work Item If

 If events match the rules on this tab, the trigger blocks the creation of a new work item.
-For more information about blocking a work item, see Section 3.2.2, "Understanding Blocking Expressions," on page 33.
+For more information about blocking a work item, see Understanding Blocking Expressions.

 Append to Previous Work Item If